torsday/notebook/learning_log.md

 - vim macros

-    - If you want to repeat a bunch of vim commands for running multiple times, record them in a macro and run wherever you want.
+    - If you want to repeat a bunch of vim commands for running multiple times, record them in a macro.

         To record a macro: